• Canadian Travel

 This was one of our very best meals in Italy!
 It was also one of the least expensive.
 I loved the ricotta gnocchi with a light pistachio cream sauce, while my husband loved the peposo (peppered beef stew).
 The boys were happy with pomodoro pasta.
 They have outdoor as well as indoor seating.

-San Gimignano is pronounced San jeem-een-YAH-no. The first time I visited the town I struggled with the pronunciation, but after a lot of practice I seem to have mastered it.
+San Gimignano is pronounced San jeem-een-YAH-no. The first time I visited the town, I struggled with the pronunciation, but after much practice, I seem to have mastered it.
 San Gimignano is a beautiful town to visit and I can tell you why you want to visit this off-the-beaten-path town.

 GELATO!
 The gelato world champion owns a shop in San Gimignano.
 The Gelataria Dondoli has dozens of flavors and plenty of different sizes for every appetite.
 My favorite was Amerena, but the lemon and hazelnut were standouts as well.
 The line is long, but it moves very quickly.

-If gelato doesn’t excite you, you could also visit for the towers of San Gimignano.
+If gelato doesn’t excite you, you could also visit the towers of San Gimignano.
 Fourteen of the seventy-two original towers remain in the ancient city.
-The towers were used a symbols of wealth and power, and the wealthiest families built taller and taller towers.
+The towers were symbols of wealth and power, and the wealthiest families built taller and taller towers.

 Be sure to climb Torre Grossa (the tallest tower) for a beautiful look at San Gimignano and the Tuscan countryside.